-Let’s face it, you can’t go digging trenches, wells, or what have you...and if you do try, so soon learn how much it sucks.
-Human hands aren’t build for digging through the earth, and not many other tools in your hiking gear is going to do the trick like a survival shovel.
-But which one is right for you?
+Let’s face it, you can’t go digging trenches, wells or anything else really… and if you do try, you’ll soon learn how much it sucks.
+Human hands aren’t built for digging through the earth and not many other tools in your hiking gear are going to do the trick like a survival shovel.
+But, which one is right for you?

 Top 5 Best Survival Shovels